ibm-cloud-docs/speech-to-text/basic-response.md

 # Understanding speech recognition results
 {: #basic-response}

-Regardless of the interface that you use, the {{site.data.keyword.speechtotextfull}} service returns transcription results that reflect the input and output parameters that you specify.
+Regardless of the interface that you use, the {{site.data.keyword.speechtotextfull}} service returns transcription results that reflect the parameters that you specify.
 The service returns all JSON response content in the UTF-8 character set.
 {: shortdesc}

 ## Basic transcription response